jethrokuan/braindump/content/books/are_we_smart_enough_to_know_how_smart_animals_are.md

 As humans, we are able to use language to communicate ideas that transcend time, and this has been essential for our survival.

+## The Social Brain Hypothesis {#the-social-brain-hypothesis}

+The intelligence required to effectively deal with social networks may explain why the primate order underwent its remarkable brain expansion.

+## Consciousness {#consciousness}

+There is claim that humans are the only species that consciously access the past and the future, but recent evidence shows otherwise.
+Either animals also posses consciousness, or consciousness is not a necessary ingredient for such introspection.

+## Names {#names}

+Some species like dolphins use _signature whistles_, which is analogous to human names.

+## Studying cognition {#studying-cognition}

+Neuroscience may tell us where things happen in the brain, but does not help us formulate new theories or design insightful tests of cognition.

+Instead of making humanity the measure of most things, we need to evaluate other species for what they are.